-Using the case study (Jane – see scores below and separate full case notes) we can note:
+Using the case study (Jane – see scores and qualitative comments) we can note:

-Jane’s strong agreement with item 2 and 6 and strong disagreement with item 3 show that her sense of not having inner strength makes dealing with the tension between not ‘switching off thoughts’ about her mother and ‘keeping her grief under control’ is central to her grief.
+Jane’s strong agreement with item 2 and 6 and strong disagreement with item 3.
+They show that her sense of not having inner strength makes dealing with the tension between not ‘switching off thoughts’ about her mother and ‘keeping her grief under control’ is central to her grief.